-Another reason why some are not fond of Ripple XRP is that it’s not decentralized like Bitcoins and other currencies.
+Another common criticism of Ripple XRP is that it’s not decentralized like Bitcoins and other cryptocurrencies.
 The company created all coins before the launch and still owns more than half of the supply.

 Is it a good investment?

 They will be released into the market gradually — one billion Ripples per month.
-This is to show investors Ripple won’t sell the entire supply in the market at once, which would have a negative effect on the price.
+This is to show investors Ripple won’t sell the entire supply in the market at once, which could negatively effect the price.

 If you would buy $1,000 worth of Ripples at the beginning of 2017 for $0.0065 a piece, you would have almost $40,000 today.

 Is Ripple a good investment?
 No one can be sure.
-The cryptocurrency has gained a lot of value since it was introduced.
+The cryptocurrency’s value has risen a lot since it was introduced.
 If you bought $1,000 worth of Ripples at the beginning of the year when you could get one for around $0.0065, you would have almost $40,000 today.

-But it’s hard to say in which direction the price will move in the future.
+But it’s hard to predict whether the price will rise or fall.
 If Ripple can get more banks on board and transform the financial sector with its payment network, you can expect the price to skyrocket.
-If the opposite happens and investors don’t pour their money into Ripples, the price can experience a massive drop.
+If that doesn’t happen and investors don’t pour their money into Ripples, the price can experience a massive drop.

 Where to buy and store Ripples?

-So how can you actually buy Ripple?
+Now that the question, “what is Ripple?” has been answered, how do you buy it?
 They’re available the same way as any other cryptocurrency: make an account on an exchange like Bitstamp and buy them using your local currency.

-You can store them in an online wallet such as Gatehub, from where you can also send them to other Ripple users.
+You can store them in an online wallet such as Gatehub.
+From there you can also send them to other Ripple users.
 However, a safer method is to store them offline in a wallet like the Ledger.
 But keep in mind that investing in Ripples and other cryptocurrencies can be risky.
 So make sure to never invest more than you can afford to lose.